Gricci95RR/Google_takeout_organizer/README.md

-Here is the modified `README.md`.
-I have added a clean **Table of Contents** at the top and moved the **Google Takeout Download Guide** to the very end of the file as requested.

 # Google Takeout Organizer

 A lightweight, zero-dependency Python utility designed to merge multiple split Google Takeout "Google Photos" archives into a single, organized directory.